10-Minute Homemade Gochujang

 Gochujang Ingredients

-You can find gochujang recipe ingredients at Korean stores or large Asian markets.
-If not, online stores are a convenient option.
+You can find all the ingredients at Korean grocery stores or large Asian markets.
+If unavailable locally, online stores offer a convenient alternative.

 Gochugaru (Korean fine chili powder)